Xiangyi1996/double-batched-fft-library/README.md

 ```

+Build the code as follows to test training for 1000 steps (`benchmarking_training.cpp`).

+For validating that the forward and backward passes are calculated correctly, run `unitTest.cpp`.
+For this, uncomment the `main()` function and comment out the main function in `benchmark_training.cpp`.

 ## Build

 To build the tiny-nn librairy, you can clone the github repo on your machine and put your code in the source folder.